 Symptoms of a Bad Camshaft Position Sensor

-It can happen at any time without warning: You are driving on the highway, moving along in fast traffic, when your engine suddenly loses power.
+It could happen at any time: You are driving on the highway, moving along in fast traffic, when your engine suddenly loses power.
 There is nothing to do but watch in horror as a vehicle approaching at 70 miles an hour rear-ends you.

 Not a pretty picture, but it's already happened many times.
 Hopefully not to you.